mrcavalcanti/mosaicoo/docs/sources/variables/variable-types/global-variables.md

 ## $\_\_dashboard

-> Only available in Grafana v6.7+.
-In Grafana 7.1, the variable changed from showing the UID of the current dashboard to the name of the current dashboard.
+> Only available in Mosaicoo v6.7+.
+In Mosaicoo 7.1, the variable changed from showing the UID of the current dashboard to the name of the current dashboard.

 This variable is the name of the current dashboard.